-Learning as much as you possibly can about why healthy foods are so good for you can help in motivating you to eat them more often, so healthy eating just becomes a habit.
-Start with the healthy foods that you like, and learn about all their amazing benefits.
+Learning as much as you possibly can about why healthy foods are so good for you can help motivate you to eat them more often, so healthy eating just becomes a habit.
+Start with the healthy foods that you like, and learn about all of their benefits.

-Apples, for example, might seem pretty ordinary, but one medium apple gives you 14% of your daily intake of Vitamin C. About 85% of their weight is water, which contributes to your daily fluid intake.
+Apples, for example, might seem pretty ordinary, but one medium-sized apple gives you 14 % of your daily intake of vitamin C. About 85 % of their weight is water, which contributes to your daily fluid intake.
 Fluids, along with the fiber that is plentiful in apples, help maintain a healthy colon and rids your body of toxins and waste in your system.